-Three errors, in particular, seemed to reoccur: Round or unstable items ended up between carriers.
-Loose tape or wrapping got stuck on inductions.
-Wrapping caused items to stop in the inlet of chutes.
+Three errors, in particular, seemed to reoccur: round or unstable items ended up between carriers; loose tape or wrapping got stuck on inductions; and wrapping caused items to stop in the inlet of chutes.

 Increasingly frustrated by the same errors repeating themselves, managers at the distribution centre considered their options.
 They had to establish a more thorough understanding of the sortation system and the recurring incidents.

 The company decided to go with data analytics and hired a systems provider to oversee their efforts.

 Enormous amounts of data from the sortation system were detected and analysed.
 The complete processing journey of each item was mapped out.

 As data was analysed, every item became its own tale of how the sortation system was operated and how the system responded to certain events.

 The number of tales continued to grow and so did the distribution centre's understanding of why the same errors continued to occur.